Institutional Quality Risk Management for SFOs: Podcast with Sam K. Won

 Sam K. Won Discusses Institutional Quality Risk Management for Family Offices with Angelo J. Robles

-In Part 2 of the FOA Podcast Audio Series, Angelo J. Robles is joined by Sam K. Won as they discuss the institutional quality risk management for SFO’s.
+In Part 2 of the Family Office Association Podcast Audio Series, Angelo J. Robles is joined by Sam K. Won as they discuss the institutional quality risk management for SFO’s.
 You can either read the transcription or listen to the podcast and learn more about options for institutional quality risk management for SFO’s.

 Angelo Robles: Hello, everyone, it’s Angelo Robles at Family Office Association in today’s audio podcast.
 I am here with my friend Sam Won, founder and managing director, Global Risk Management Advisors.
 Hello, Sam.
 How are you?